Highest IQ score which an individual can achieve is 140 or more.

 Watch about the Highest IQ on Video

-The highest IQ level is rarely achieved by individuals; although it is not unreachable, it certainly is close to impossible to get there.
-Those having this level of intelligence are considered to be unusually gifted or genius individuals and are therefore categorized separately.
-In fact there is a society which groups such rare individuals from around the world together; the name of this society is Mensa.
-Anyone who has scored 140 or above on the standardized IQ tests has the highest IQ and deserves to be in this society.
+Ordinary folks rarely achieve the highest IQ level; although it is not unreachable, it indeed is close to impossible to get there.
+Those having this level of intelligence are considered to be unusually gifted, or genius individuals and are therefore categorized separately.
+In fact, there is a society which groups such rare individuals from around the world together; the name of this community is Mensa.
+Anyone who has scored 140 or above on the standardized IQ tests have the highest IQ and deserves to be in this society.

 The IQ of the human brain or the intelligence level has sparked a lot of interest and debate over the past years.
-Whether it can actually be tested and whether or not the standardized IQ tests retain the capability of extracting valid, unbiased and appropriate results regarding intelligence still remains the dilemma.
+Whether it can be tested and or not, the standardized IQ tests retain the capability of extracting valid, unbiased and appropriate results regarding intelligence remains the dilemma.

-With researches and examinations, they have come to believe that intelligence wasn’t a totally innate trait; it is something that can be acquired on developed.
-And if that is true then it also insinuates that it is possible for individuals to increase their IQ level and even aim at highest intelligence level.
+With researchers and examinations, they have come to believe that intelligence wasn’t an innate trait; it is something that can be acquired or developed.
+And if that is true then it also mentions that it is possible for individuals to increase their IQ level and even aim at highest intelligence level.

 While all of the above mentioned is plausible and convincible, it is impossible to exclude the effects of the genetic factor upon the human intelligence.
 And hence, the only conclusion that could be drawn is that intelligence is the combination of both acquired ability and hereditary trait.
-This implies that while everyone can aim for the highest intelligence level, not everybody will be able to achieve it.
-It is those with the exceptional genetic makeup with the highest form of dedication, learning and circumstantial opportunities, who will be able to go for the highest IQ and achieve it.
+It implies that while everyone can aim for the highest intelligence level, not everybody will be able to achieve it.
+It is those with the exceptional genetic makeup with the most top form of dedication, learning, and circumstantial opportunities, who will be able to go for the highest IQ and achieve it.

 1. William James Sidis – 250 to 300